 - 5.1.
 Despite any provision to the contrary or any inconsistent provision of the Planning Scheme, no planning permit is required for, and no provision in the Planning Scheme operates to prohibit, restrict or regulate, the use and development of the Infrastructure Area for the purposes of the Project Infrastructure. - 5.2.
 The Project Infrastructure consists of: - 5.2.1.
-A new wWater pipeline; and overhead 22kV powerline and a 30 metres wide easement over private land to a new pumping station on the Mitchell River; - 5.2.2.
-A wWater pipeline and associated bore pumps within the part of the Infrastructure Area to the south-east of the Project Area;
+Water pipeline and overhead 22kV powerline over private land to a new pumping station on the Mitchell River; - 5.2.2.
+Water pipeline and associated bore pumps within the part of the Infrastructure Area to the south-east of the Project Area;

 - 5.2.3.
 Any buildings or works required to implement the Mitigation Measures generally in accordance with the Minister's Assessment of the Project dated [date] made pursuant to the Environment Effects Act 1978 or the requirements of any plan required by this control (other than the removal of native vegetation); - 5.2.4.
 Construction of a private new road adjacent to Chettles Road, continuing south-east over private land to the new railway siding; - 5.2.5.
 New 66kV and 22kV powerlines adjacent to the new road referred to in clause 5.2.4; - 5.2.6.
 A new water pipeline adjacent to the new road referred to in clause 5.2.4; - 5.2.7.
-Creation of easements to accommodate the above three matters; - 5.2.8.5.2.7.
-Noise bunding including earthworks along sections of the new road referred in clause 5.2.4 above; - 5.2.9.5.2.8.
-A rail siding (one of two options) adjacent to the Bairnsdale railway line; - 5.2.10.5.2.9.
-Road diversions, road widenings and roadworks including intersection upgrades (local and Road Zone Category 1); - 5.2.11.5.2.10.
-Any temporary construction works offices and associated car parking; - 5.2.12.5.2.11.
-Vegetation removal associated with any of the above in accordance with approved plans-the Native Vegetation Management Plan approved in accordance with clause 6.7.1 and all approvals; and - 5.2.13.5.2.12.
-Infrastructure that it is incidental, or ancillary, to the infrastructure referred to in the above paragraphs. - 5.3.
+Noise bunding including earthworks along sections of the new road referred in clause5.2.4 above; - 5.2.8.
+A rail siding (one of two options) adjacent to the Bairnsdale railway line; - 5.2.9.
+Road diversions, road widenings and roadworks including intersection upgrades (local and Road Zone Category 1); - 5.2.10.
+Any temporary construction works offices and associated car parking; - 5.2.11.
+Vegetation removal associated with any of the above in accordance with the Native Vegetation Management Plan approved in accordance with clause 6.7.1 and all approvals; and - 5.2.12.
+Infrastructure that is incidental, or ancillary, to the infrastructure referred to in the above paragraphs. - 5.3.
 The use and development of the Infrastructure Area for Accommodation or Food and Drink Premises is prohibited. - 5.4.
 The control in this Incorporated Document does not apply to the use and development of the Infrastructure Area for any purpose other than for the purposes of the Project Infrastructure.
 Use and development of the Infrastructure Area for any other purpose must be in accordance with the Planning Scheme. - 5.5.
-For the avoidance of doubt, except in respect of the creation of easements expressly identified in clause 5.2.7, nothing in this control authorises the creation, variation, or acquisition of any interest in land other than in accordance with the Planning Scheme. - 6.
-CONDITIONS
+For the avoidance of doubt, , nothing in this control authorises the creation, variation, or acquisition of any interest in land other than in accordance with the Planning Scheme.